-Hurst Lodge seeks to ensure that there is a successful transition between phases of education and this is the responsibility of the SENCo.
+Hurst Lodge seeks to ensure that there is a successful transition between phases of education, and this is the responsibility of the SENCo.

-When pupils are joining the school the SENCo will take every opportunity to seek information about the nature and level of need for pupils identified with SEND and the provision that has already been offered.
+When pupils are joining the school the SENCo will collate information about the nature and level of need for pupils identified with SEND and the provision that has already been offered.